schoenemeyer/WRF-BASIC/README.md

 ```
 mpirun -np n ./real.exe
 ```
-creates boundary and initial data run the main forecast
+creates boundary and initial data for the forecast.
+Then you can run the main forecast

 ```
 mpirun -np n ./wrf.exe
 ```

 ## Example for Domain 1 in Central Europe Jan 23 2019 with 12km resolution